 Frequently Asked Questions

 2. The rice-to-water ratio is very important.
-If you have added more water then the pulao will turn out sticky.
+If you add more water, the pulao will become sticky.

 3. Cooking on low heat is also very important for the rice grains to cook perfectly.